arii/cone_detector/README.md

 `CMakeLists.txt` finds and links the OpenCV libraries and ros packages.
 If you create more .cpp files you need to declare a c++ executable and add dependencies to it.

-Add the bottom of CMakeLists.txt we added the following to make `template_node':
+Add the bottom of CMakeLists.txt we added the following to make `template_node`:
 ```
 add_dependencies(template_node ${${PROJECT_NAME}_EXPORTED_TARGETS} ${catkin_EXPORTED_TARGETS})